JigsManzano12/ETH-AVAX-SCM-STARTER/README.md

 ## Features

--Depositing Funds: Users can deposit Ether into the contract.
+- Depositing Funds: Users can deposit Ether into the contract.
--Withdrawing Funds: Users can withdraw their deposited Ether from the contract.
+- Withdrawing Funds: Users can withdraw their deposited Ether from the contract.
--Burning Funds: A specified amount of Ether can be burned, effectively reducing the total supply of Ether.
+- Burning Funds: A specified amount of Ether can be burned, effectively reducing the total supply of Ether.

 ### Installing Dependencies